StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 but a transport protocol itself is most definitely a delay-sensitive application, responding in real time to changing network conditions.
+The application doing the large bulk data transfer may have no need to use TCP\_REPLENISH\_TIME to manage its own application-layer backlog, but the transport protocol it is using (e.g., TCP or QUIC) obtains significant benefit from receiving timely direct backpressure from the driver and hardware below to keep the network round-trip time low.

 # Experimental Validation